-- 8. The Plaintiff, Nikida Steel (who prefers to be known as Nikida), is a resident of Vancouver, British Columbia.
-The Plaintiff was subject to Birth Alerts in British Columbia prior to the births of each of her children. - 9.
-The Plaintiff brings this action on her own behalf and on behalf of a class of individuals defined to include:
+The Plaintiff, Nikida Steel (who prefers to be known as Nikida), is a resident of Vancouver, British Columbia.
+The Plaintiff was subject to Birth Alerts in British Columbia prior to the births of each of her children.
+8. The Plaintiff, Adrianna Zeleniski (née Munroe), is a resident of Armstrong, British Columbia.
+The Plaintiff was subject to a Birth Alert in British Columbia at some point between July 2012 and April 2013.

+9. The Plaintiff brings this action on her own behalf and on behalf of a class of individuals defined to include: